 Other projectors (such as the Optoma HD HD28DSE) include the choice of four-corner keystoning, which is far superior to the plain one-axis vertical keystoning on the 5040UB.

-For such an expensive projector we would have assumed this feature was a must-have, but guess the lack of it might have something to do with the Pixel Shift technology that’s used to make the 4K enhancement work.
+For such an expensive projector, we would have assumed this feature was a must-have, but the lack of it might have something to do with the Pixel Shift technology used to make the 4K enhancement work.

 The Epson 5040UB uses what’s known as “pixel shift” technology to create what the company calls “4K enhancement” quality images, which uses a 1080p 3LCD chip and then shifts the number of pixels to approximate 4K resolution.
 Unfortunately, not all Epsons have this technology, as you’ll find in our Epson VS250 SVGA 3LCD review.

 Without getting too technical, essentially, this means that while you can technically display at a resolution that looks similar to 4K, in reality, it’s only got about half the pixels or twice that of 1080p.

-Regardless of what some 4K purists might say, however, I personally thought the quality on the Epson 5040UB was well worth the price, producing some of the most luxuriously deep and nuanced colors we’ve seen on a projector to date.
+Regardless of what some 4K purists might say, however, I personally thought the quality of the Epson 5040UB was well worth the price, producing some of the most luxuriously deep and nuanced colors we’ve seen on a projector to date.

 One area where the projector could have worked a little harder was in the brightness department.
 Here, at a distance of 10ft in near-total darkness with the projector set to its own preset “Bright mode”, we recorded a rating of 1,131 lux in the middle of the image, with a variable rate of 900 – 1300 lux around the corners.